2019 – 2020 Season

 October 14, 2019 - we might have another batch of bok choy and kale soon; aside from that our 2019 growing season has come to a close.

-We look forward to offering veggies from our garden and sharing the generosity of two of beloved local organic farmer friends again next season.
+We look forward to offering veggies from our garden and sharing the generosity of two of our beloved local organic farmer friends again next season.

 Some of the summer seasonal veggies we serve are grown organically by us and our local farmer friends